-The roles of Chairman and Group Managing Director are currently held by Mr Sum Kown Cheek.
+The roles of Chairman and Group Managing Director are currently held by Datuk Sum Kown Cheek.
 The Board is aware that it is not compliance with the best practices of the MCCG 2012 on the separation of the roles of the Chairman and GMD.

-However, The Board considers this combined position to be in the best interests of the Group in view of Mr Sum’s entrepreneurship, business acumen and vast experience in the publishing industry.
+However, The Board considers this combined position to be in the best interests of the Group in view of Datuk Sum’s entrepreneurship, business acumen and vast experience in the publishing industry.
 The presence of the independent directors, though not forming a majority of the Board members, is sufficient to provide the necessary checks and balances on the decision making process of the Board.
 The significant contributions of the independent directors in the decision making process is evidenced in their participation as members of the various committees of the Board.